The Essential Enterprise SEO Audit [An Ultimate Guide]

 - Featured snippets (i.e., schema markup)

-Keyword Strategy
+Keyword strategy

 The first step is a keyword strategy.
 Keywords are the words or phrases people use to find content related to their search query.
-So, SEO keyword strategy should optimize a website’s content with targeted, relevant, and high-ranking keywords.
+SEO keyword strategy should optimize a website’s content with targeted, relevant, and high-ranking keywords.

-During an audit, explore the keywords and phrases your target audience uses to search for your content.
+During an audit, explore the keywords and phrases your target audience uses to search for your products and content.
 The goal is to find high-traffic, low-competition keywords relevant to your business and audience.
 SEO tools like Ahrefs, SEMrush, or Google Keyword Planner can help you with keyword research.

 The auditor will prioritize selected keywords based on their search volume and competitiveness.
 The higher the search volume and lower the competition, the more ideal the keyword is for optimization.

-Competitor Analysis
+Competitor analysis

-Content Audit
+Content audit

 With the inventory complete, you can analyze each content piece individually.
 Content should be relevant, accurate, readable, and have visual appeal.
 You can also categorize content by type, such as blog posts, product descriptions, social media posts, and so on.
 This will help you understand which types of content perform better than others and which ones need improvement.

-User Experience (UX) Review
+User experience (UX) review

-User experience often determines whether visitors stay or leave.
+User experience often determines whether site visitors stay or leave.
 Good UX means the visitors will find your website easy to navigate, visually appealing, and user-friendly.
 Likewise, an enterprise site with poor UX will lose organic traffic and credibility.

 There are several factors to consider when auditing the user experience of a website.
-First, the website’s design must be visually attractive and visually consistent throughout all pages.
+First, the website’s design must be visually attractive and consistent throughout all pages.
 An aesthetically pleasing design holds visitors’ attention longer and makes your website more interesting.

 Finally, audit your website’s security and privacy protection.
-Visitors expect their personal data to be kept safe while browsing websites.
+Visitors expect their data to be kept safe while browsing websites.
 Therefore, websites must have security protocols in place.

 Conversion Optimization Consulting